tobua/numic/README.md

     // Set Android Version (versionCode & versionName) in /app/build.gradle.
     "androidVersion": 45,
     "androidVersion": [8, "2.31"],
+    // Customize the Bundle ID for iOS and Android.
+    "bundleId": "com.tobua.numic"
   },
   // Will be merged with tsconfig, that's by default gitignored.
   "tsconfig": {